 Pros:

-- Sock engineered for use in extreme cold environments in the mountains
+- Heavy-duty sock engineered for use in extreme cold environments

 - Thick, with heavy padding that insulates well and provides more comfort while moving or sitting in the cold